 1) Giftor’s capital source statement.
 The investor should include a statement by the giftor detailing how the giftor accumulated the gifted funds.

 2) Income tax returns for the past five years.
 The giftor’s individual income tax returns and, if applicable, business tax returns for the past five years.
 If the giftor has not filed tax returns at any time during the previous five years, an explanation should be included with the EB-5 application.

 3) Other documents.
 Other documents demonstrating the lawfulness of the giftor’s funds will depend on how the giftor obtained the capital.
 The same documents used to prove the lawfulness of the investor’s source of funds may be used to prove the lawfulness of giftor’s capital.
 For example, if the giftor lawfully accumulated his or her salary over time, documents that help demonstrate this accumulation include an income certificate from the giftor's employer, the giftor's employment contract, and the giftor's bank statements demonstrating salary payments accumulated over time.
 Please refer to the appropriate source of funds section of our website for a list of documents that may be used to prove the lawfulness of the giftor’s capital.

 Please note that these are general suggestions and by themselves do not guarantee approval of an EB-5 submission.
-At the Law Offices of Vaughan de Kirby, we can help you through the entire EB-5 process – and help you make the best decision for you and your family.
+At Jatoi & de Kirby, APC, we can help you through the entire EB-5 process – and help you make the best decision for you and your family.
 Call us today to schedule a free meeting at 415-221-2345.